superlistapp/super_sliver_list/README.md

 #### Ability to jump or animate to specific item

 `SliverList` does not provide any way to jump or animate a particular index.
-There is a [scrollable_positioned_list](https://pub.dev/packages/scrollable_positioned_list) package that provides this functionality, but it comes at a cost, as it requires custom scroll view, does not seem to work properly with Scrollbars, can't be used with with other slivers (like sticky headers) and ultimately is backed by a `SliverList` so it has the same performance issues as mentioned above.
+There is a [scrollable_positioned_list](https://pub.dev/packages/scrollable_positioned_list) package that provides this functionality, but it comes at a cost, as it requires custom scroll view, does not seem to work properly with Scrollbars, can't be used with with other slivers (such as sticky headers) and ultimately is backed by a `SliverList` so it has the same performance issues as mentioned above.

 `SuperSliverList` provides a way to reliably jump and animate to a specific item, even if the item is outside of the viewport and has not been built or laid out yet.

 #### Smooth and predictable scrollbar behavior

 `SliverList` is quite prone to scrollbar erraticaly jumping around when scrolling through a list of items with different extents.
 With `SuperSliverList` the scrollbar should behave more predictably.
-See the [Advanced](##advanced) section for more details.
+See the [Advanced](#advanced) section for more details.

 ## Basic Usage